bravetechnologycoop/brave-alert-lib/README.md

   On success, return `200` and the body an array of `HistoricAlert` objects corresponding to the most recent `maxHistoricAlerts` non-ongoing alerts for the location/installation with the given API key.
 If there is no corresponding location/installation, returns the body `[]`.

+- `POST /alert/acknowledgeAlertSession`

+  Expects the header to contain `X-API-KEY`.

+  Expects the body to contain `sessionId`.

+  Acknowledges an alert for the Alert Session with the given `sessionId` if and only if the session was started by a device whose client has the given `alertApiKey`.
+This is the equivalent to a person replying 'Ok' after receiving the first text message in an alert session.

+- `POST /alert/setIncidentCategory`

+  Expects the header to contain `X-API-KEY`.

+  Expects the body to contain `sessionId` and `incidentCategory`.

+  If the Alert Session with the given `sessionId` was started by a device whose client has the given `alertApiKey` and for whom the given `incidentCategory` is valid, then update its incident category to `incidentCategory`.

 which can be added to an existing Express app by:

 ```